 Wednesday, 20 May 2026

-Segmentation is the biggest challenge of the new transfer pricing rules
+Segmentation – the greatest challenge of the new transfer pricing rules

-One of the most challenging aspects of the new transfer pricing decree is the tightening of expectations regarding segmentation.
-This is even more pronounced when fulfilling transfer pricing obligations for the 2025 tax year, which serves as a transitional period: certain elements may already follow the new rules, while others must still comply with the previous regulations.
+One of the key challenges arising from the new transfer pricing regulation is the tightening of segmentation requirements.
+This is especially relevant for meeting transfer pricing obligations for the 2025 tax year, as this is a transitional year during which certain areas may already be subject to the new rules, while others must continue to be handled under the previous requirements.

 Wednesday, 13 May 2026

-Is it worth applying the new transfer pricing rules for 2025?
+Is it worth applying the new transfer pricing rules already for 2025?

 Which asset management structure is better suited to preserving the unity of the assets?